Mayank-2808/Movie-Analysis-on-basis-of-Genre/README.md

 * The `scripts` folder contains scripts used to obtain the data.

-* The `output` folder contains the four outputted plots after processing the data.
+* The `output` folder contains the three outputted plots after processing the data.

+* The `report` file contains a precise summary for the project.